iltommi/qdb-documentation/source/reference/qdb_shell.rst

 Introduction
 ============

-The quasardb shell is a command line tool that enables you to add, update, delete and retrieve entries from a quasardb :term:`server` or :term:`cluster`.
+The quasardb shell is a command line tool that enables you to add, update, delete and retrieve entries from a quasardb server or cluster.
 The shell can be used interactively and non-interactively.
 In :ref:`interactive mode <qdbsh-interactive-mode>`, the user enters commands to be executed on the server.
 Feedback is provided to indicate failure.
 In :ref:`non-interactive mode <qdbsh-noninteractive-mode>`, a single command - supplied as a parameter - is executed and the program exits.